pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 :class:`stype.text_embedded<torch_frame.stype>` uses text embedding model(s) to pre-encode text columns into embeddings (those models are frozen during model training).
-:class:`stype.text_tokenized<torch_frame.stype>` finetunes underlying text embedding models by using the gradients backpropagated from the tabular learning.
-Now :pyf:`PyTorch Frame` pipeline supports supervised finetuning on text models with other libraries such as the `PEFT <https://huggingface.co/docs/peft/>`_.
+:class:`stype.text_tokenized<torch_frame.stype>` finetunes underlying text embedding models by using the gradients backpropagated from the tabular learning, with also supporting supervised finetuning on text models with libraries such as the `PEFT <https://huggingface.co/docs/peft/>`_.

 .. contents::